 1. Generalized Anxiety Disorder:

 Generalized anxiety disorder (GAD) is much more than the normal anxiety people experience day to day.
 It’s chronic and exaggerated worry and tension, even though nothing seems to provoke it.
-Having this disorder means always anticipating disaster, often worrying excessively about health, money, family, or work.
+Furthermore, having this disorder means always anticipating disaster, often worrying excessively about health, money, family, or work.
 They tend to feel tired, have trouble concentrating, and sometimes suffer depression too.
 People with GAD also seem unable to relax.
 They often have trouble falling or staying asleep.
 It’s more common in women than in men and often occurs in relatives of affected persons.
 It’s diagnosed when someone spends at least 6 months worrying excessively about a number of everyday problems.

 - Restlessness or feeling wound-up or on edge